Aditya Agarwal: South Park Commons Fund and Iconiq

 Agarwal is a partner at South Park Commons Fund, an early-stage venture firm.
 He is also a partner at ICONIQ Capital, a growth stage venture firm.

 Other

-In 2019, Agarwal announced that he is a senior advisor and Chair of the Technology Committee for the upcoming 2022 Fifa Football World Cup in Qatar.
+In 2019, Agarwal announced that he was a senior advisor and chair of the Technology Committee for the upcoming 2022 Fifa Football World Cup in Qatar.

 Agarwal recently published a book on Technical Hiring and Recruiting.